ksaj/lispiness/README.md

 Everything is executed as a script.
 For example:  clisp 1.lisp

 But read the code first.
-Truly.
-Yeesh.

 > Once you get over the ugly parts, you can get actual work done -- even with Common Lisp.